Read about our update schedules here.

 In your test plans:

-- Test scripts for recovery testing exist and are repeatable
+- Test scripts for recovery testing exist and are repeatable.

-- Environments for incident simulations are clearly listed
+- Environments for incident simulations are clearly listed.

 In your test plans:

-- Environments are not established for incident simulations
+- Environments for incident simulations aren't established.

-Ability to Triage Within your business:
+Ability to Triage In your business:

-- SMEs or stakeholders who should be alerted to support complex issues are identified before an incident occurs
+- SMEs or stakeholders who should be alerted to support complex issues are identified before an incident occurs.

-- The hand-off between delivery and support teams is a part of go-live
+- The handoff between delivery and support teams is a part of go-live.

-- If consulted, Salesforce architects respond quickly and help the team stay focused on recovery
+- If consulted, Salesforce architects respond quickly and help the team stay focused on recovery.

-Within your business:
+In your business:

-- SMEs or stakeholders who should be alerted aren't identified until an incident occurs
+- SMEs or stakeholders who should be alerted aren't identified until an incident occurs.

-- The hand-off between delivery teams and support teams isn't a part of the release process
+- The handoff between delivery teams and support teams isn't a part of the release process.

-- Salesforce architects consider incident response to be outside their scope of work
+- Salesforce architects consider incident response to be outside their scope of work.

 In your documentation:

-- System and design patterns used in a given solution are discoverable and readable by support staff
+- System and design patterns used in a given solution are discoverable and readable by support staff.

 In your documentation: